-In Insertion Sort Part 1, you sorted one element into an array.
-Using the same approach repeatedly, can you sort an entire unsorted array?
+In Insertion Sort Part 1, you inserted one element into an array at its correct sorted position.
+Using the same approach repeatedly, can you sort an entire array?

 Guideline: You already can place an element into a sorted array.
 How can you use that code to build up a sorted array, one element at a time?
-Note that in the first step, when you consider an array with just the first element - that is already "sorted" since there's nothing to its left that is smaller.
+Note that in the first step, when you consider an array with just the first element, it is already sorted since there's nothing to compare it to.

-On each line, output the entire array at every iteration.
+Print the entire array on a new line at every iteration.

 Skip testing against itself at position .
 It is sorted.

 Test position against position : , no more to check, no change.

 , new position may be .
 Keep checking.